 The spice (the seed pod) is called coriander, though.
-Confusing for sure.
+It isn’t very clear, for sure.

-What Are the Benefits to Using Split Cilantro Seeds?
+What Are the Benefits of Using Split Cilantro Seeds?

-The benefits or advantages of spilt cilantro seeds will be presented below in the images of both the whole and split seed being grown.
+The benefits or advantages of spilt cilantro seeds will be presented below in the images of the grown whole and split seeds.

 We will show you a series of photos where we grew two trays of cilantro, one using whole cilantro seeds and the other using split cilantro seeds.

 There can be some objections to this test, but in the end, we’ll summarize the experiment and hopefully overcome your doubts.